Why do people on trains and buses have

 original compressions would be replaced by rarefactions and vice versa.

-So the original sound and the reversed sound would, in theory,
+antiphase.
+Adding an original sound and the same sound in antiphase

 Do you believe this?
 It's true!
 We can prove it with a simple